games have a date to leave the service; check out

 It is worth mentioning that the library of the Extra and Deluxe plans are rotary, that is, it is natural for games to arrive and leave the service.
 In addition, the dates mentioned above are subject to change in the futuretherefore, may not be definitive.

-Sony intends to update the new PS Plus catalog twice a month.
+Sony plans to update the new PS Plus catalog twice a month.
 One of them is already due to all subscribers of the Essential plan, where the monthly games are revealed — this month has God of War.
-The other will affect the availability of titles for the Extra and Deluxe tiers.
+The other will affect the availability of titles for the Extra and Deluxe levels.

 New PS Plus: answer your main questions about the service